klandon/rbac-demo/README.md

 Switched to context "docker-desktop".
 ```

-- now we need to create a new namespace for george to do his deployments , lets call it georges-awesome-app
+- now we need to create a new namespace for george to do his deployments , call it georges-awesome-app

 ```
 github/rbac-demo/rbac-readonly  master ✗ system                                                                                                                                                                                      1h5m ⚑ ✚ ◒